microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 storm   | Listen

 ### Create the HDInsight Storm cluster
-- Sign in to the azure and create a storm cluster
+- Create an Azure HDInsight Storm cluster.
+  *Refer to the "Provision a Storm cluster on the Azure portal" section of [Getting started using Storm on HDInsight][azure-storm] for instructions.*

 ## Install Java Dependencies